 If you follow along on my Instagram page you might remember when I hit the jackpot at a yard sale last month and scored a slew of original artwork for $75.
 The original watercolor located at the bottom if this trio was just $3.
 I happened to have the frame stashed away in my studio at home.
 It finished this grouping of beach landscapes perfectly.

 DIY Reclaimed Wood Headboard

 If you are new to the blog or would like to see how my father and I made this DIY reclaimed wood headboard using floor boards from an Ohio mitten factory click here.
 The top pieces are from a church pew that I found on the side of the road and the top crown piece that was part of a vanity mirror from a junk yard find.

 The last few weeks of Summer are winding down and Fall is just around the corner.
 Fall is my favorite time on the water.
 The cool night breezes and the fall foliage is so spectacular.
 It’s now time to tackle the next project.
 What will it be?
 Stick around to see.
-Until then we are soaking up August and sharing our itsy bitsy cottage with friends and family!
+Until then we are soaking up August and sharing our itsy bitsy cottage and new nautical decor with friends and family!
 Time for our annual Clam Bake.
 You’re all invited!